When it comes to revenue ideas and opportunities for a hotel, there are two main categories: Sales and Savings.

 Do you have ample up-selling opportunities?
 If not, you should!
 For example, be the hotel that has such marvelous complimentary toiletries that guests want to purchase more.
 Meaning you can sell larger portions of your shampoos, conditioners and such in your hotel store.
 Be festive around the holidays and offer add-on items such as mistletoe in the room, a mini Christmas tree or a box of chocolates.
 Maybe the parents didn’t have time to make an Easter basket but your hotel has plenty pre-made ones for a fee.
 These helpful extras not only provide more revenue, but create an all-around better guest experience.

 You don’t have to do this on your own, let your management company help you.
-If your hotel management company isn’t advising or helping you to bring in more revenue, or if you still don’t have a hotel management company but want one, then contact Joe Zarrahy, Corporate Director of Development, at (858) 673-1534.
-Get started on your financially positive future.
+If your hotel management company isn’t advising or helping you to bring in more revenue ideas, or if you still don’t have a hotel management company but want one, then contact us today.

 Subscribe to our mailing list below and receive our latest news and insights